 Relatives and friends were invited to the last day of the course to share observations and experiences.
 I always say that diabetes is a family affair, it affects everyone close to us.
 So it’s important for them to understand and support the behaviour changes we learned on the course.

 There are multiple reasons for severe hypos including the need for a different regime or for better education and support.
 This course will clearly not help or be appropriate for all.
-Further research is now underway in three locations across England and in one USA trial (Boston, MA) to fully establish its efficacy, but results so far are very promising.
+Further research has now been completed in three locations across England and in one USA trial (Boston, MA) to fully establish its efficacy, and the results will be published in due course.

-- New HARPdoc web site (with contact details for a current research project in London, Bournemouth and Sheffield – potential participants can self-refer)
+- New HARPdoc web site (with contact details for a current research project in London, Bournemouth and Sheffield)

 - A Psychoeducational Program to Restore Hypoglycaemia Awareness: The DAFNE-HART Pilot Study